GLNsH/Text-to-Subtitle/docs/README.md

-# SubText: TXT to SRT file
+# Text to Subtitle: TXT to SRT file

 The purpose of this small program is to solve a simple problem, that is ***"how do I convert a transcript file to subtitles conveniently?".***